Miami Heat NBA Championship Betting Odds

 Basketball Betting Bonus

-The Miami Heat have had more success than any other professional sports team in south Florida.
-This is the one team that has been largely supported by the fickle fans of the Miami metro area, and the Heat have been very competitive over the last two decades.
+The Miami Heat have had more success than any other professional sports team in South Florida.
+This is the one team largely supported by the fickle fans of the Miami metro area, and the Heat have been very competitive over the last two decades.

 Of course, perhaps the best thing that Wade did was convince LeBron James and Chris Bosh to come to Miami in the summer of 2010.
 That made the Heat the preseason favorites to win the NBA title for four straight years.
-They were not able to live up to the lofty expectations of King James who talked about winning seven championships during the introductory press conference, but they did win the Eastern Conference four straight times.
+They could not live up to the lofty expectations of King James, who talked about winning seven championships during the introductory press conference.
+Still, they did win the Eastern Conference four straight times.
 Miami won back-to-back NBA titles in 2012 and 2013, yet the Heat needed a miracle three-pointer from Ray Allen to win the second title.

 NBA Teams